haruosuz/r4bioinfo/R_microb/README.md

 Metacoder: An R package for visualization and manipulation of community taxonomic diversity data.
 Foster ZS1, Sharpton TJ2,3,4, Grünwald NJ5.
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5340466/
-- metacoder can easily be applied to any data that has a hierarchical component such as gene ontology or geographic location data.
-- Fig 6
-This plot shows the results of the 2016 Democratic primary election organized by region, division, state, and county.
-- Data Availability
+- Data Availability Statement
 A manual with documentation and examples is provided: Foster ZSL, Grunwald NJ.
 Metacoder user documentation [Internet].
 2016. doi:10.5281/zenodo.158228.
 This manual also provides the code to reproduce all figures included in this manuscript.
+- Abstract
+metacoder can easily be applied to any data that has a hierarchical component such as gene ontology or geographic location data.
+- Fig 6
+This plot shows the results of the 2016 Democratic primary election organized by region, division, state, and county.

 ```
 wget https://zenodo.org/record/158228/files/grunwaldlab/metacoder_documentation-v0.1.2.zip